Plumbing and DHW Installation, Service, “Rescue”

 - Hot water recirculation?
 This is required by code and should be designed with energy use requirements in mind.

-Please contact Colin, our service manager, for scheduling service for your plumbing and domestic hot water system.
+Please contact Marlon, our service manager, for scheduling service for your plumbing and domestic hot water system.
 Once he determines the nature of the problem, he will be able to schedule a service visit with a team of two techs (one master, one apprentice).
 We service both residential and commercial plumbing.

 We do not have drain cleaning equipment and do not snake out drains beyond our nominal closet auger (for use with the toilet) and our sink rodding tool (for use with sinks and bathtubs within 8 feet).